harshbaberwal21/Information-Modeling/README.md

 Academic Project

 ## Intention
-Understanding the policies and rules in place for the university employees' motor pool system and modeling information systems for it.
+Understanding the policies and rules in place for the university employees' motor pool system and modeling information systems for it to manage the service.

 ## Methods
 - Building an entity-relationship model.